wangruinju/type-theme/_posts/2017-11-27-data-structure.md

 **Estimated time: one month**

-I personally dive deep into the algorithm from this amazing course.
-Many thanks to MIT open courses.
+Many thanks to MIT open courses like data structure, probability and quantitative finance, I could dive deep into the algorithm and benefit a lot from that.
 In this course, the lecturers wrote everything on the blackboard, allowing you to **taking notes** while listening.
 You can skip some parts if you feel like that you will never use them.
-You can take the following Leetcode topics as reference.
+I suggested you can follow Leetcode topics below as a reference.

-A good tip to learn some data struture is to follow some simple cases and write results in each loop or opreation on the while/black board or draft papers.
-After you understand the simple case many times, you will naturally get what is the essence of this algorithm.
+A good tip is to follow some simple cases and write results in each loop or opreation on the while/black board or draft papers.
+After you understand the simple case many times, you will naturally get what the essence of this algorithm is.
 Also, please feel free to search any short video in Youtube.
-The following link is my favorite lecturer in India, who gave a very good explaination of each data structure.
+The following is my favorite lecturer from India, who gave a very good explaination of each data structure.

 >[Lectures by Ravindrababu Ravula](https://www.youtube.com/watch?v=aGjL7YXI31Q&list=PLEbnTDJUr_IeHYw_sfBOJ6gk5pie0yP-0)